 Plus, it's gluten free, easily dairy free, and naturally sweetened.
 However the texture and flavor will have you fooled into thinking it's a highly decadent holiday loaf.

 This gluten free gingerbread recipe comes together quick and easy in 1 bowl.
-If you decide to top it with the maple glaze, just make sure you let it cool for at least 45 minutes first.
+If you decide to top it with the maple glaze, just make sure you let it cool for at least 1 hour.

 Once the glaze sets, feel free to devour with gusto!